 Recent versions of weblogolib contain the corebio package which has been removed from PyPI so you probably won’t need to install corebio separately.
 We will install some of these packages into the operating system as they are fairly standard and widely used.
 In fact you may well have them installed already:

-Now create a virtual environment to install STEME into and update PATH so it is used:
+Create a virtual environment to install STEME into and activate it:

 mkdir -p $HOME/local